Smart and Sustainable

 - Daylight and views from all office floors and active design throughout buildings, incorporating prominent interconnected stairs and trails

-- From mass timber construction for the office buildings to trees and natural stones in our “Big Nature” landscape design, the majority of our building materials are regionally sourced, grown or manufactured within 400 miles of our campus.
+- Across campus, the majority of our building materials are regionally sourced, grown or manufactured within 400 miles of Bentonville

 - A central utility plant with energy-efficient cooling towers and heat recovery chillers